d1ya-m/ML-algorithms-exploration/Linear_Regression/README.md

 This project applies Linear Regression from scratch using Gradient Descent to predict a continuous numerical value from a structured tabular dataset.
 The goal is to understand how regression models learn relationships between features and a target variable.

 ## Dataset
-The dataset consists of multiple numerical features along with a continuous target variable to be predicted.
-It was provided as part of a machine learning task phase and is suitable for regression-based modeling.

 **Target variable:** Car price (continuous value, e.g., in lakhs)
 **Input features:** Year of manufacture, kilometers driven, mileage, engine capacity, power, number of seats, along with other vehicle attributes